redpen-cc/redpen-doc/source/index.rst

 We can install RedPen with the following steps.

-1. go to your home directory (/home/username if your account name is 'username')
+1. Go to your home directory (/home/username if your account name is 'username')

 .. code-block:: bash

  $ cd username

-2. clone the source code with git command
+2. Clone the source code with git command

 .. code-block:: bash

   $ git clone git@github.com:recruit-tech/redpen.git

-3. build with maven
+3. Build with maven

 .. code-block:: bash